din/compose/README.md

     var body : some View {
         VStack {
-            TextField("Name", text: store.binding.specimen.name)
+            TextField("Name", text: $state.binding.specimen.name)
         }
     }

 }
 ```

-When we pass a `$specimen` to the constructor of our children components, we pass the `Referred` instance, which can be assigned to another `@Ref` object via `store.state.$specimen = specimen`.
+When we pass a `$specimen` to the constructor of our children components, we pass the `Referred` instance, which can be assigned to another `@Ref` object via `state.$specimen = specimen`.
 The `Referred` instance only carries the information necessary for the underlying `@Ref` property wrapper to hook up to the value by its identifier.

 Now, when one of the text fields is updated in one of the components, all other values marked by `@Ref` will also be automatically updated, which ensures full synchronisation of the value across different components.